 Step 6-C: Last Engaged.
 This highlights the most recent engagement from your lead - this data is triggered by your digital outreach - i.e. email and video messages only.
-Engagement events include opened, clicked, watched, replied.
+Engagement events include opened, links clicked (hyperlinks clicked in the email/video message), watched and replied.
 You can hover over the icons provided to show a more detailed review of the most recently engaged action.
 From the hover, you can access replies from your recipients and open the original message by using the vertical “ellipses”.

 Step 6-E: Next Activity.
 If there is a scheduled action in the future, it will be listed here.
 Hover to see the scheduled date/time.

 Step 7: Add to flow.
 From the Contacts page, you can also add a contact directly to a Global flow.
-Click on the red plus “+” button to start.
+Click on the "paper plane” button to start.
 Click here to review about creating your first global flow.